 Nunns & Clark

-William Nunns: In 1836, William Nunns went into a separate partnership with Augustus Brumley to create the Nunns & Brumley Piano Company, a venture that was very short lived.
-In 1839, William Nunns left the firm entirely to his brother Robert.
-In 1843, William Nunns went into partnership with John & Charles Fischer to create the Nunns & Fischer Piano Company.
-Nunns & Fischer built pianos until 1848 when William Nunns withdrew to establish his own firm of William Nunns & Company, which remained in business until 1853 when he retired.
+Nunns & Fischer: In 1843, William Nunns returned to New York and went into partnership with John & Charles Fischer to create the firm of “Nunns & Fischer“.
+Nunns & Fischer built pianos until 1848 when William Nunns withdrew to establish his own firm of “William Nunns & Company”.